luckycharmz1/gsbc-intro-web/README.md

 📱How to reach me?? cwashington2011@outlook.com

-🙋‍♀️Pronouns...There are only two and by my picture, I'll say I go by she/her!
+🙋‍♀️Pronouns...There are only two genders and by my picture, I'll say I go by she/her!

 ✌Fun Fact...Mac 'n cheese is my favorite food.